dguitarbite/salt-terraform-demo/README.rst

   * Salt then takes over from here, prepares the cluster.
   * When the cluster is ready, now you may move on to use the RPC program.

+- After terraform is finished with deploying the cluster, terraform should provide the required ip addresses.

+  * Run command `$ terraform output` to get the ip addresses of the given nodes.
+  * You need the private key file, find it here: `utils/keys/masterKey`
+  * SSH command: `$ ssh -i utils/keys/masterKey root@<$node_ip>`

 - Using the simple_rpc program:

   * Make sure that your cluster is launched!